 - Participate in professional development sessions with skilled educators.

-- Collaborate with Foundation leaders to improve civic learning outcomes for students across our programs and curriculum.
+- Collaborate with Curriculum leaders to produce content for students across our programs.

 What You Gain